 |Water points:||WP1 at Serpentine Chalet Dam 6km pt.|

-The spectacular running continues along the ridgeline and then drops down to water point at Serpentine Gorge at ~19km and continues along the undulating trail below the ridgeline to the ultimate finish line at the Ellery Creek Waterhole.
+The spectacular running continues along the ridgeline and then drops down to water point at Serpentine Gorge at 21km and continues along the undulating trail below the ridgeline to the ultimate finish line at the Ellery Creek Waterhole.
+This last section from WP2 to the finish is very harsh, sharp and rocky so you must keep concentrating all the way to the finish.

-GPS Course file – RECOMMENDED FOR ALL COMPETITORS
+GPS Course file – MANDATORY FOR ALL COMPETITORS

 UTMB qualifying race